mikebgrep/fork.recipes/README.md

 ### License
-The application code is with [MIT license](https://opensource.org/license/MIT)
+The application code is with [BSD-3-Clause license](https://opensource.org/license/bsd-3-clause)